noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ![right fit](heic.png)

-^ The exported data can be seen as a heic image.
+^ The exported-data can be seen as a heic-image.
-^ This means Genmoji is a heic image.
+^ This means Genmoji is a heic-image.

 ---